Janice Rogers Brown: Post-retirement (2017–present)

 In November 2018, President Donald Trump reportedly considered nominating Brown for U.S. Attorney General after the resignation of Jeff Sessions.
 Trump appointed Matthew Whitaker acting U.S. Attorney General before nominating William Barr to the position in December 2018.

 In 2019, Brown held the position of jurist-in-residence, funded by a grant from the Hugh and Hazel Darling Foundation, at University of California Berkeley School of Law, co-teaching a workshop class with John Yoo and Steven F. Hayward.

 In November 2021, she headlined and gave an address on Cancelling Cancel Culture at a University of California, Berkeley event co-hosted with the Federalist Society and the Pacific Research Institute.

 As of November 2021, Brown was on the Boards of Regents of Pepperdine University and the University of the Pacific and on the Board of Advisors of the New Civil Liberties Alliance, a conservative-libertarian law firm opposed to "the administrative state".

 As of February 2022, the University of California Berkeley School of Law listed her as a lecturer.

 Affiliations

-Brown is affiliated with the Federalist Society, the American Judges Association, and the American Judicature Society.
+Brown is affiliated with the Woodson Center, Federalist Society, the American Judges Association, and the American Judicature Society.